cyber-carpentry/group1-machine-learning-project/README.md

-## Reproducibility and Reusability of Machine Learning with MNIST & Fashion-MNIST Datasets
+## Reproducibility and Reusability of Deep Neural Networks with MNIST & Fashion-MNIST Datasets

+This project aims to improve the reproducibility and reusability of deep neural network models using MNIST and Fashion-MNIST datasets.
+In terms of reproducibility, it aims at improving the automatization of model training using existing datasets, established neural network architecture, and fixed machine learning parameters.
+In terms of reusability, it provides several options, including reusing the generated model with different datasets and reusing datasets with different neural network models.
+This project will benefit .
+It will also benefit those people who want to go through learn deep learning but have little experience in coding and debugging.

 ### Group Members
 * Natalie Chin